 One of five sons, three of whom entered the family business, Alan explains this work is not for everyone.
 From planting, watering, tractoring, and harvesting to managing employees and office duties, “It’s hard work; it’s honest work.
 It’s an everyday deal.”

 Plus, there’s operating the Hayashi Fruit Stand at the intercession of Cienaga St. and S. Halcyon Rd. in Oceano and greeting regulars at six weekly farmers’ markets.
 As head of farm production since his older brother Robert passed away in 2019, Alan’s farming responsibilities are many.
 But he finds the work rewarding and satisfying.
-In addition to overseeing the farm, he helps care for his dad, Haruo, now 96 years old.
-Like his father and father’s father before him, farming is in Alan’s blood.
+Like his father, Haruo, and father’s father before him, farming is in Alan’s blood.

 “We work hard because my dad told us to.
 I work harder today than I did 30 years ago,” says Alan.
 “It’s what I do; it’s what I know.
 I think it’s a good way of life.”